bbauska/W3Cx-3of5/README.md

    alt="View of the JavaScript console.
 We can see an extract of the source code with different tools for watching variable values over execution etc." />
 </p>

-Without such tools, debugging JavaScript code is impossible.
+<p>Without such tools, debugging JavaScript code is impossible.
 So you need to look at some basic tutorials on how to use the dev. tools of your browsers, since they differ from one another in the way they work - although the principles remain the same.

 <h4>About the asynchronous nature of JavaScript</h4>